 lthough many of our city's buildings could be rebuilt, Coventry is a place with a very full history, and many of the buildings lost to the bombing were centuries old and absolutely irreplaceable.
 As I've lamented elsewhere in this website, many of our architectural gems disappeared long before the war.
 In the 18th and 19th centuries, the town planners of the day had no qualms in demolishing our proud city gates, when a simple re-routing of a street could have allowed them to be preserved.
 And only a few years before the war, Great and Little Butcher Row, Palmer Lane and parts of Cross Cheaping were demolished for the building of Trinity Street.

 On the left is the empty shell of Christchurch in April 1941.
 For some time after the huge November raid of 1940 Coventry only suffered minor "nuisance" raids, but this relative lull came to an abrupt end with two very heavy attacks on the 8th and 10th April 1941.
 Although shorter in length, they were of similar magnitude to the raid of November the previous year.
-It was the first of these two raids that finally destroyed Christchurch, although Coventry's third spire remained standing.
+It was the second of these two raids that finally destroyed Christchurch, although Coventry's third spire remained standing.

 451 more people were killed as a result of the April attacks, and these were buried at a third mass funeral alongside the previous victims at the London Road Cemetery.